 Social Media Manager/Virtual Assistant

 Virtual assistants perform numerous tasks for companies large and small.
 From completing invoicing to managing social media, the list is pretty much endless.
-I have heard of several RVer who launched their own successful virtual assistant businesses.
+I have heard of several RVers who launched their own successful virtual assistant businesses.
 If you’ve got excellent organization and attention to detail, this could be the full-time RV job for you.

 Freelance Writer or Blogger

 The internet has tons of content on it already, but there continues to be space for more.
 Working as a freelance writer or starting your own blog has the potential to be a huge money-maker.
 Chances are you’ll have to start at the bottom of the totem pole.
 But as you climb the ladder, there is a lot of potential.
 It isn’t easy money, but I have spoken with some freelance writers who clear over 250k working only part-time.
+Sounds like a super RVing full time job to me!

 Customer Service Representative